 people in collaborative meeting smiling

-With the end of the 2023/24 tax year fast approaching, now is a good time to stop and work out what actions are required to make use of the relevant tax planning opportunities that are of interest to you and your wider family.
+As the end of the tax year approaches, now may be a good time to consider tax planning opportunities available to you and your family.

 Nicky discusses ways to take advantage of tax planning opportunities in advance of 5 April.